-Both also remember Barr caring for the sculpture often.
+Everyone remembers Barr caring for the sculpture often.
 “David repaired the woven slats, and he worked on the rotting wood at the bottom.
 I was there a few weekends helping him.
 He really wanted to bring it back to life,” recalled Ristine.

-It settled and sat among the basswood and elm trees — for tens of thousands of visitors each year who found it along the trail near the final bend — with a long story to tell of how it got there.
+Whatever the perceived or real value, “Untitled 2” settled and sat among the basswood and elm trees — for tens of thousands of visitors each year who found it along the trail near the final bend — with a long story to tell of how it got there.

 The official signage, installed later off to the left as you faced it, read:

 “Untitled.
 1976, Wood.
 Martin Puryear.
 American, Born 1941.
 The inspiration for this piece can be traced back to the artist’s experience as a Peace Corps volunteer in Sierra Leone.
 While serving in West Africa, he saw many examples of useful items skillfully crafted from available materials.
 The artist honored this tradition by creating the piece without use of power tools.
 In Michigan, the Ojibwa were similarly skilled at creating useful items such as baskets, made of black ash splints.
 This artwork was a gift from Macomb Community College.”

 When Barr launched his unlikely outdoor project in 1995, his immediate goal was to fill the park with works quickly — and he did so primarily through friends and associates willing to donate time and weekend trips to get it done.
 If a sculpture was available and worthy, Barr would place it in the park first and worry about maintaining it later.